Glossary

 What is InsertChat?

 Yes.
-Control prompts, model choice, tool access, and agent experience so behavior stays consistent.
+Control prompts, model choice, tool access, and the branded assistant experience so behavior stays consistent.

 Which AI models can I use?